them-es/emoji-toolbar/readme.txt

 == Frequently Asked Questions ==

+= Emojis don't show up in the content! =
+* You need to make sure that your database tables use the `utf8mb4` collation to be able to natively store emoji characters: [https://make.wordpress.org/core/2015/04/02/omg-emoji-%F0%9F%98%8E](https://make.wordpress.org/core/2015/04/02/omg-emoji-%F0%9F%98%8E "make.wordpress.org")

 = How do I change the skin tones? =
 * Click on the yellow dot button (bottom right) in the popup and select the preferred color tone.